 |---|---|---|

-| 17-year-olds | Hyundai i10, Kia Picanto | Lowest insurance groups + low purchase prices.
+| 17-year-olds | Hyundai i10, Kia Picanto | Lowest insurance groups and low purchase prices.
 Consider telematics to demonstrate safe driving from day one.
-Read our young drivers insurance guide for comprehensive advice. |
+Read our young drivers insurance guide for more advice. |

 | New drivers over 25 | Volkswagen Polo, Skoda Fabia | More refinement while keeping insurance manageable.
-Your age means slightly lower base premiums. |
+Your age means slightly lower base premiums.
+Our first car insurance guide walks through the process. |

-| Students | Dacia Sandero | Lowest purchase price and running costs – the most affordable total package.
-See our student car insurance guide for more ways to save. |
+| Students | Dacia Sandero | Lowest purchase price and running costs - the most affordable total package.
+See our student car insurance guide for more tips. |

 | Families | Skoda Fabia, Ford Focus | The Fabia's large boot handles family life; the Focus offers even more space. |